Mapsui/Mapsui/docfx/documentation/async-fetching.md

 ## ChangeType

-*ChangeType is introduced in V3, in V2 the majorType boolean has this purpose*
+*(ChangeType was introduced in V3, in V2 the majorType boolean has this purpose)*

 When calling the RefreshData method on the layers we pass in a ChangeType parameter which could be:
 - Continous - During dragging, pinching zoom, or animations.